Springe09/Project-3/README.md

 In the folder labeled "Crowdfunding" you will find our program for this token to be crowdfunding.

+## Sample Crowdfunding

-## Non-Fungible Token Demonstration
+# Non-Fungible Token Demonstration
 Why create our own non-fungible tokens?

-All consumer based business now employ a "rewards" program to encourage and incentivise returning customers.
-We would like to our own create non-fungible tokens that we could present to our best customers as a reward system.
+All consumer based business now employ a "rewards" program to encourage and incentivise customers to return.
+We would like create our own non-fungible tokens that we could present to our customers as a reward system.
 Within these non-fungible tokens we could attach recognition for a job well done, coupon codes for NFT purchases, collectible tokens, or any other method of recognizing a customers attention and thanking them.

 In the folder labeled "Non-Fungible Tokens you will find our code for five non-funigble tokens.

+## Sample Non-Fungible Tokens
+1.
+2.
+3.

 ## Play to Earn Games
 This field is exploding as more and more projects seek to emulate the success of Axie Infinity and Decentraland.
 A current list along with the project capitilizations can be found at this link, [Coin Gecko](https://www.coingecko.com/en/categories/play-to-earn)